PK1618/PK1618/README.md

 <div>
   <h2>🔭 I’m currently working on</h2>
   <p>
     A personal project on healthcare which is a strong and secured communication bridge between Doctors and Patients.
 With AI assistance.
-This solves hours of waiting at hospitals for appointments.</strong>.
+This solves hours of waiting at hospitals for appointments and I'm working on sending personalized notifications to patients set by respective doctors on their prescription usage or their diet plans</strong>.
   </p>

   <h2>💬 Ask me about</h2>